-PK currently resides with his lovely wife and scruffy dog in a small waterfront town south of Seattle referred to by locals as Waterland.
+PK is currently firmly rooted in the beautiful Puget Sound area of Lakeland.
 He is a year round busker and a regular performer at the Pike Place Market and Farmers Markets throughout the Puget Sound area.
 PK Dwyer also enjoys performing at a variety of the quirkier Arts and Music Festivals during the summer months and presenting his music in concert at the occasional indoor gig.

 PK Dwyer and his music first started garnering attention in Seattle in the mid 1970s when folks took notice of PK and singing partner Donna Beck busking around Pioneer Square and regularly playing band breaks at any local bar or tavern that would have them.
 PK Dwyer and Donna Beck were soon known throughout the Pacific Northwest for their original music and personal style with a strong following that extended from Vancouver, BC to Portland, Oregon.
 1979 saw the rapid rise -- and 1980 the demise -- of PK Dwyer's ground breaking and influential electric quintet The Jitters.
 At the time The Jitters were the critics darling and, although PK defines the music as good old fashioned rock & roll, The Jitters are now considered cow punk ancestors and front runners of the alt-country movement.